onkelhoy/web-components/packages/runtime/html/README.md

 # @papit/html

-A minimal HTML parser for Node.js that exposes a **core subset of the browser’s DOM API**, designed to be small, fast, and fully under your control.
+a minimal, zero-dependency HTML parser and DOM-like runtime for Node.js, exposing a deliberate subset of the browser DOM API.

+The goal of `@papit/html` is **correct structure, traversal, and manipulation** of HTML documents — without rendering, layout, or browser-specific complexity.

 ---